matomo-org/matomo-for-wordpress/readme.txt

 Matomo should run on most MySQL versions.
 However, we only support MySQL 5.1 and newer.
 It should also work with MariaDB and other MySQL compatible databases.

 = Which browsers do you support?
-* Tracking: We support pretty much all browsers even very old browsers when it comes to tracking
+* Tracking: We support pretty much all browsers even very old browsers
 * Admin: The Matomo UI does not support IE9 or older.

 = What are your contact details?